JeffersonChen888/CSE150B-Group-Project/team.md

 The combination of these techniques can reduce the effective branching factor from around 35 (in chess) down to 6 or less, making searches exponentially faster!
 ```

-For the MVV-LVA, we looked up on this website: https://rustic-chess.org/search/ordering/mvv_lva.html.
-We also learned the Transposition Tables from this website.